Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     private Transform Playerslocation; // players realtime location
 ```

-* Before we start anything in our class, we will be declaring two enums, which will deal with the types of enemies such as if you want to create passive mobs in your game that wonder around or aggressive mobs that will attack the player as well as creating an enum for the different states the mob will be in depending on different events.
+* Before we start anything in our class, we will be declaring two `enums`, which will deal with the types of enemies such as if you want to create passive mobs in your game that wonder around or aggressive mobs that will attack the player as well as creating an `enum` for the different states the mob will be in depending on different events.
 I will be creating one type of mob where the mob will always be an enemy to the player as well as switch from passive to aggressive depending on the players location and if they are nearby to the enemy.

 ```C#
 public enum EnemyType // the two versions of the enemy types